-Information concerning the directors and board committees of CIBC is found on page 175 of the 2014 AR.
+Information concerning the directors and board committees of CIBC is found on page 180 of the 2015 AR.

-All of the directors have held their business affiliations indicated on page 175 of the 2014 AR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page 180 of the 2015 AR for the past five years with the exception of the following:

-- (i) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012; - (ii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iii) Kevin J. Kelly was previously Commissioner of the Ontario Securities Commission from 2006 to 2010 and Lead Director from 2010 to 2012; - (iv) Charles Sirois was previously Chairman and Chief Executive Officer of Telesystem Ltd. from 1984 to 2012; and - (v) Martine Turcotte was previously Executive Vice-President and Chief Legal and Regulatory Officer of BCE Inc. and Bell Canada from 2008 to 2011.
+- (i) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012; - (ii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011: - (iii) Kevin J. Kelly was previously Commissioner of the Ontario Securities Commission from 2006 to 2010 and Lead Director from 2010 to 2012: - (iv) Martine Turcotte was previously Executive Vice-President and Chief Legal and Regulatory Officer of BCE Inc. and Bell Canada from 2008 to 2011; and - (v) Barry L. Zubrow was previously Chief Risk Officer; Head of Corp. & Regulatory Affairs, JP Morgan Chase & Company from 2007-2012.

 Directors are elected annually.
-Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 23, 2015.
+Under the Bank Act and CIBC's by-laws, a director's term expires at the close of the next annual meeting of shareholders, which is scheduled for April 5, 2016.